hexops/devlog/content/2024/announcing-nominated-zig.md

 Although Mach provides a lot of libraries, there are still many important aspects of gamedev we do not have yet.
 Some folks in the Mach community will pull in third-party Zig projects, like those from zig-gamedev, introducing another challenge in ensuring their code works with the same version.

-## Announcing Mach' nominated Zig versions
+## Announcing Mach nominated Zig versions

 Today we're formalizing the process we've (generally) been following.
 This formalization will make it easier for others to understand what we're doing and when, and also make it easier for other projects to align their Zig version with Mach's if they desire.